agamairi/hangman-py/README.md

 # hangman-py

--> This is the output of a example game
+-> This is the output of an example game

 ![hangman](https://github.com/agamairi/hangman-py/assets/75530266/50bca140-b3a1-4816-9066-dd16d352121e)